 Confused about the wear plate?
 We’ve assembled a guide to explain wear principles and the various wear protection options available.

 The wearing of metal parts can be defined as the gradual decay or decomposition of the metal itself.
 When a part becomes so deformed that it cannot perform adequately it must be replaced or rebuilt.
 While the end results of wear appear similar, the causes of wear are different.
 For this, it is essential to understand the wear factors involved before choosing a wear protection option

 It would be easy to select a surfacing alloy if all metal components were subject to only one type of wear.
 However, the wear you experience is usually a combination of two or more types of wear.
 This makes the wear protection decision more complicated.

 A hard surfacing alloy should be chosen as a compromise between each wear factor.
 The initial focus should be on the primary wear factor and then the secondary wear factor(s).
 For example, if upon examining a worn metal part it is determined that the primary wear factor is abrasion, and the secondary wear factor is light impact, the surfacing alloy chosen should have high abrasion resistance but also a fair amount of impact resistance.

 Greater hardness does not always mean greater abrasion resistance or longer wear life.
 Several alloys may have the same hardness rating but vary greatly in their ability to withstand abrasive wear.

 Smoothness Goes A Long Way

-The surface finish offered by a wear product is very important when considering overall wear life of the product, particularly in applications such as truck trays, fan blades, spill faces, and chutes.
-Oem100 is the traditional beeded style wear plate with multiple passes of weld beads.
-Mill spec is smooth non directional wear plate ideal for long term carry back applications.
-Super glide polish plate most suits applications were hang up or carry back or high moisture content is a issue.
+The surface finish offered by a wear product is very important when considering the overall wear life of the product, particularly in applications such as truck trays, fan blades, spill faces, and chutes.
+Oem100 is the traditional beaded style wear plate with multiple passes of weld beads.
+Mill spec is a smooth non-directional wear plate USA ideal for long-term carry-back applications.
+Super glide polish plate most suits applications where hang up or carryback or high moisture content is an issue.

 Traditional Wear Products